 Jack Enter has been associated with the field of criminal justice since 1972 when he began his career as a law enforcement officer.
 Since that time, he has worked as a street police officer, detective, vice/narcotics investigator, manager, and as the administrator of a law enforcement agency in the suburbs of Atlanta.
 Jack obtained his Ph.D. in 1984 and has served as a professor and administrator in the university setting and served as one of the planners of the security component of the 1996 Summer Olympic Games in Atlanta.
 He has lectured throughout the United States and abroad on Leadership as well as Profiling Interpersonal Violence and The Future of Crime and Policing.
 He has authored two books Challenging the Law Enforcement Organization (2006; Revised 2022) and Law Enforcement Leadership in the Midst of Change (2022).

-He lives in Auburn, Georgia, with his wife Barbara.
-They have two sons and one daughter as well as seven grandchildren.
+Jack lives in Auburn, Georgia, with his wife Barbara.
+They have three adult children and seven grandchildren.